mihaimaruseac/mithlond/posts/1/about-me.md

 in Physics which I sometimes use in my work.

-My main interests are Artificial Intelligence and Data Mining/Data Science, Privacy (mainly Differential Privacy -- DP), Functional Programming (with more than 95% of the focus on Haskell).
+My main interests are Artificial Intelligence and Data Mining/Data Science, Differential Privacy (DP), and Functional Programming -- with more than 95% of the focus on Haskell.
 I tend to use and promote Open Source software, being a Linux user for more than 10 years -- Fedora user for the last half of it -- and using Vim to edit anything.